-- Maple Syrup – Lower in glycemic Index than regular sugar, refined sugar free, Rich in minerals and antioxidants!
+- Maple Syrup – Lower in glycemic Index than regular sugar, refined-sugar-free, rich in minerals and antioxidants!

-āGiven chocolateās rich supply of flavonoids, researchers have also investigated whether it may play a role in cancer prevention.
-The studies in cancer prevention are still emerging.
-A recent review of studies on the cancer protective properties of cocoa concluded that the evidence is limited but suggestive.
-More rigorous studies should be conducted on chocolatesā cancer protective role, concluded the author, because it provides āstrong antioxidant effects in combination with a pleasurable eating experience.’ā
+- Dark ChocolateĀ –Ā According to the American Cancer Institute:Ā A recent review of studies on the cancer protective properties of cocoa concluded that the evidence is limited but suggestive.
+More rigorous studies should be conducted on chocolatesā cancer protective role, concluded the author, because it provides āstrong antioxidant effects in combination with a pleasurable eating experience. (source)

 How to Make Espresso Dark Chocolate Sorbet